-The Victoria Falls are truly a natural wonder, one of the "7 World Wonders" and breathtaking almost throughout the year.
-In October/November-December the Vic Falls on the Zambian side can dry out.
-The best time to visit the Victoria Falls regarding the weather is April to September; to experience the falls' biggest flow, it’s February to May.
+Victoria Falls are truly a natural wonder, one of the "7 World Wonders" and breathtaking almost throughout the year.
+In October/November-December, the Vic Falls on the Zambian side can dry out.
+The best time to visit Victoria Falls regarding the weather is April to September; to experience the falls' biggest flow, it’s February to May.
 The Zambesi river gets filled by the Angolan rainfall in the highlands from November to April.

 Of course, it is impressive to witness this high amount of water trembling more than 100 m down.
-If you plan to visit the Victoria Falls during or shortly after the rainy season the falls are best seen from the air.
+If you plan to visit Victoria Falls during or shortly after the rainy season, the falls are best seen from the air.
 It is very misty when walking along the edge.
 You don't see much of it you just hear the falls roaring.

 It is quite a journey to get to Victoria Falls.
 Usually, the Vic Falls are combined with a safari in Botswana.
-If you like to have a thrilling bath in Devil's Pool next to the tremendous falls you should go between June and December when the tours to Devil's Pool are offered.
+If you like to have a thrilling bath in Devil's Pool next to the tremendous falls, you should go between June and December when the tours to Devil's Pool are offered.
 My recommendation is September to December when the flow is the lowest.

-The best daytime is in the afternoon when the falls shine in a wonderful bright warm light in contrast to the morning where you face front-lighting and glaring sunlight.
+The best daytime is in the afternoon when the falls shine in a wonderful bright warm light in contrast to the morning when you face front-lighting and glaring sunlight.
 My friend Chris (comment below) prefers the sunset for the helicopter flight.
 Another great time is sunrise before it gets busy along the falls in the National Park.